kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 ## Before you begin

-Before you begin troubleshooting make sure your cluster meets the following requirements:
+Before you begin troubleshooting, make sure your cluster meets the following requirements:
 - Your cluster's version is at least 1.28.3-gke.1098000 with the Cluster Autoscaler at least 28.122.0
 - Kueue's version is at least 0.5.0
 - You have enabled the `ProvisioningACC` in [the feature gates configuration](/docs/installation/#change-the-feature-gates-configuration)